webclinic017/edgedb/docs/reference/ai/http.rst

    * Event type: ``content_block_start``

-   * Data: Marks the beginning of a new content block.
+   * Data: Marks the beginning of a new content block (either text or a tool call).

    .. code-block:: json